-San Diego adopted its Sustainable Community Strategy in October 2015, and ClimatePlan is now monitoring its implementation with regional partners.
+San Diego was the first region in the state to include a Sustainable Communities Strategy in its Regional Transportation Plan.
+San Diego adopted its second Sustainable Community Strategy in October 2015.
+ClimatePlan is monitoring the plan's implementation together with regional partners.

-According to the San Diego Association of Governments, to achieve its 2020 goal of a 7% reduction in greenhouse gas emissions, a resident could do one of the following:
+According to the San Diego Association of Governments (SANDAG), to achieve the region's 2020 goal of a 7% reduction in greenhouse gas emissions, a resident could do one of the following:

 • Telecommute to work one day a month